Martin Schanz: Scholarship

 Schanz made enduring contributions to several areas of classical studies.

 His great, unfinished edition of Plato's dialogues filled seven volumes (1875–1887) and was the fruit of many years spent comparing manuscripts in the great libraries of Europe and his exhaustive critical editorial work on these sources.
 This edition created for the first time a secure and critical foundation for Plato's writings and led to the way to the now standard Oxford Classical Text edition of Plato.

 Schanz's magnum opus was, however, his four-volume History of Roman Literature (1875–1887).
 This replaced the obsolete and inconvenient work of Wilhelm Siegmund Teuffel and appeared in the Handbuch der Altertumswissenschaft.
 Schanz died while working on the second part of the last volume, which was completed by his successor at Würzburg, Carl Hosius.
 Even today, parts of Schanz's history remain indispensable.

 In 1881, he published a still influential paper on stichometry.
 Three years before, Charles Graux had shown that the numbers found at the end of many medieval manuscripts represented the total number of 'standard lines' in each work.
 Just as modern books are measured in pages, ancient authors and scribes counted the lines in prose compositions.
 Each line was equal to a Greek hexameter (about 15 syllables or 35 letters).
-While studying the famous Clarke Codex of Plato's dialogues at Oxford, Schanz noticed that the isolated letters in the margins of two dialogues formed an alphabetic series and marked every hundredth standard line.
+While studying the Clarke Codex of Plato's dialogues at Oxford, Schanz noticed that the isolated letters in the margins of two dialogues formed an alphabetic series and marked every hundredth standard line.
 He was able to show that other manuscripts had similar marginal markings and named this kind of line-counting 'partial stichometry' (in contrast to the total stichometry studied by Graux).
 Fifty years later, Ohly's definitive monograph on stichometry built on the pioneering work of Graux and Schanz and surveyed all the known total and partial stichometry in ancient manuscripts.
 Stichometry now plays a small but useful role in the study of ancient Greek and Latin papyri, and especially of the scrolls evacuated in Herculaneum.

 Schanz's last great contribution was in the area of Greek syntax.
 From 1882 to 1912 he edited twenty volumes of the Beiträge zur historischen Syntax der griechischen Sprache.